manutoman525/AtliQ-sales-analysis/README.md

 ## Project Overview

-This project involves analyzing market sales data to generate insights into profit and loss statements, weekly performances of platforms, and overall performance of various properties.
+This project involves analyzing market sales data to generate insights into profit and loss statements, weekly performances of platforms, and overall performance of various properties,customer performances .
 The analysis includes data cleaning, modification of date formats, and addition of fiscal year and quarter columns.

 ## Data Cleaning and Preparation